Pluggable-Transports/Pluggable-Transports-spec/README.md

 # Pluggable Transports Specification

 This repository tracks the ongoing development of the Pluggable Transports (PT) specification.
 It includes:

-* releases - All versions of the PT specification
+* [releases](releases) - All versions of the PT specification
-* proposals - Any proposals yet to be implemented
+* [proposals](proposals) - Any proposals yet to be implemented

 Inside the releases/latest folder are links to the latest versions of the specification.
-The most recent update is V2.2,
+The most recent update is [V3.0](releases/V3.0).

-The latest completed specification can be found in the releases folder, along with all numbered versions.
-The latest update was to the Dispatcher module, which is updated to V2.2.
-All other modules remain as their V2.1.
-Changes made in PT V2.2 are backwards-compatible with V2.1 and V2.0.

 Keep an eye on the project Milestones for future plans, and Issues for the status of any proposed changes.